 CLK - Clock generators

-Imperix controllers feature 4 clock generators, CLK0, CLK1, CLK2 and CLK3, running at 250 MHz.
-They provide time bases for FPGA resources such as the ADC and PWM, and subsequently trigger CPU events.
-In multi-device configurations, all clock generators are intrinsically synchronized within ±2 ns.
-Moreover, all the clock generators are reset at the same time, which implies that, if the frequency of a clock generator is a multiple of another one, they are guaranteed to stay in phase (e.g. 20kHz and 40 kHz).
+In stacked controller configurations (using imperix RealSync), all clock generators are intrinsically synchronized, with a guaranteed absolute maximum timing error of ±2 ns.
+Moreover, all the clock generators are reset at the same time, which implies that, if the frequency of one clock generator is a multiple of another, they are guaranteed to remain in phase (e.g., 20 kHz and 40 kHz).

 Standard parameters

-This value is overwritten by the input signal value during runtime if the frequency is configured as Variable.
+The initial clock frequency value is overwritten by the input signal value during runtime if the frequency is configured as Variable.

 Advanced parameters